Free Job Posting sites in Singapore – Updated 2023

 Snaphunt is an AI-enabled hiring platform and uses its algorithms to match candidates’ profiles against all their open roles.
 They have a free plan with limited postings, credits, and upfront or monthly payment plans.

 Hiring Through Social Media

 Hiring through Social Media offers a different avenue to reach out to casual job seekers (or job hoppers).
 If you want to maximise your pool of candidates, going through social media would be a good choice.

 You can hire through Telegram via the following channels:

 For Free: clublance.com (a free community for Singapore interns, freelancers, entrepreneurs, trainees, part-timers, undergrads, fresh grads and employers).

-This was already mentioned above and is a good choice for a company with a LinkedIn page.
-And they do offer you the option to promote your posting, which could give x3 the exposure at additional cost (which you can set a budget for).
+This was mentioned above and is a good choice for a company with a LinkedIn page.
+And they offer you the option to promote your posting, which could give x3 the exposure at additional cost (which you can set a budget for).

 Summary Table (For Your Sanity)

 |Indeed||68||Aggregate jobs from other sites as well.||All Jobs|

 |JobsDB||5,000+||Aggregate jobs from other sites as well.||All Jobs|